Ranee Brylinski

-Ranee Kathryn Brylinski (née Gupta, born January 28, 1957) is an American mathematician known for her research in representation theory and quantum logic gates.
-Formerly a professor of mathematics at Pennsylvania State University, she left academia in 2003 to found the mathematical consulting company Brylinski Research with her husband, Jean-Luc Brylinski.
+Ranee Kathryn Brylinski (née Gupta, January 28, 1957 – September 9, 2026) was an American mathematician known for her research in representation theory and quantum logic gates.
+Originally a professor of mathematics at Pennsylvania State University, she left academia in 2003 to found the mathematical consulting company Brylinski Research with her husband, Jean-Luc Brylinski.

-Education and career
+Early life and career

-Brylinski was born in Detroit, Michigan.
+Brylinski was born in Detroit, Michigan, on January 28, 1957.
 She graduated from Princeton University in 1977, and completed her Ph.D. at the Massachusetts Institute of Technology (MIT) in 1981.
 Her dissertation, Abelian Algebras and Adjoint Orbits, was supervised by Steven Kleiman.

 After a year as an NSF Mathematical Sciences Postdoctoral Fellow at MIT, she joined the faculty at Brown University as Tamarkin Assistant Professor of Mathematics in 1982.
-She moved from Brown to Pennsylvania State University in 1991.
+She moved from Brown to Pennsylvania State University in 1988.
 At Pennsylvania State, she was co-director of the Center for Geometry and Mathematical Physics.

 Contributions

 The Brylinski–Kostant filtration of weight spaces is named after her.
 She originally developed this filtration in 1989, motivated by earlier work of Bertram Kostant.
 She is also known for Brylinski's theorem, a theorem from her dissertation on the closures of orbits of algebraic groups.

 Another result, also called "Brylinski's theorem", comes from a paper written jointly by Brylinski and her husband, characterizing universal quantum logic gates.